 Women with a family history of glaucoma or who have high IOP before becoming pregnant (ocular hypertension) are at a higher risk for developing glaucoma during pregnancy.
 Pregnant women who are at risk need regular attention from an eye doctor.

-It is important to note that developing glaucoma during pregnancy is not common.
+Developing glaucoma during pregnancy is not common.
 However, if a pregnant woman experiences symptoms such as eye pain, redness, or blurred vision, she should contact her eye doctor immediately.
 Prompt diagnosis and treatment are key.

 Gestational Diabetes